 Is the joke on us in WLAN Nation for spending huge dollars on dual-band top-end 11n networks, when 70% (or something close to it) of clients are going to continue to come in the door for the foreseeable future with bargain wireless adapters, through arguably no fault of their own?
 It’s common knowledge that 802.11a 5 GHz never really gained much traction for many of the same reasons, but c'mon--this is the era of super-hyped dual-band 11n.
 The marketing math only delivers on its most impressive promises if the client part of the equation keeps up, and on lower-end computers (where most of my clients shop, evidently) it ain’t keeping up.

 It’s time for the Acers, Dells and Lenovos of the world to do their part and retire the single-band wireless adapter everywhere they can, and help the wireless community at large to realize the benefits of 802.11n to the extent possible.
 Our networks are ready and waiting.
-Let's end the madness.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Let's end the madness.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio